appwrite/appwrite/app/sdks/php/docs/teams.md

 ** Use this endpoint to invite a new member to your team.
 An email with a link to join the team will be sent to the new member email address.
 If member doesn&#039;t exists in the project it will be automatically created.

-Use the redirect parameter to redirect the user from the invitation email back to your app.
-When the user is redirected, use the /teams/{teamId}/memberships/{inviteId}/status endpoint to finally join the user to the team.
+Use the &#039;url&#039; parameter to redirect the user from the invitation email back to your app.
+When the user is redirected, use the [Update Team Membership Status](/docs/teams#updateTeamMembershipStatus) endpoint to finally join the user to the team.

-Please notice that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface. **
+Please note that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface. **

 ### Parameters